 Verification tools:

-• NeverBounce or ZeroBounce: Alternatives if you need high-volume verification.
+- NeverBounce or ZeroBounce: Alternatives for high-volume verification.

-What to do with catch-all domains: Catch-all domains (where all emails return valid) are tricky.
-If you have high confidence in the enriched email pattern, proceed with caution.
+What to do with catch-all domains: Catch-all domains, where all emails return valid, are tricky.
+If you have high confidence in the enriched email pattern, proceed carefully.
 If not, prioritize LinkedIn outreach instead.

 Output of Step 7: A verified email with deliverability confidence score.